Divine241998/Credit-card-fraud-detection/README.md

 # Credit-card-fraud-detection
-The dataset used in training this model had an imbalanced target feature which could easily make a model to overfit.
+The dataset used in training this model had an imbalanced target feature which would easily make a model to overfit.
 In this project, I used Logistic Regression to be the model.
 And it yeilded a 99.9% Accuracy score and a 0.66 F1 score.
 If the F1 score had gone below 0.5, i would have oversampled the minority class to tackle the imbalanced target feature.